A pan-European banking centre with global reach

 The international focus of Luxembourg’s financial centre has also convinced many companies such as SES, Ferrero, Guardian, or GoodYear to establish their European or global headquarters in the Grand Duchy.

-- Around 40 banks in Luxembourg offer commercial and corporate banking services.
+- Over 40 banks in Luxembourg offer commercial and corporate banking services.

 - Courts and lawyers can deal with contracts governed by different legal systems, including common law.